Igalia/ref-cpp/milestones/m2/README.md

 `wasm2wat` on the result of compiling m1's (or m0's; they are the same) [test.c](../m1/test.c).
 It was then cleaned up manually.

+It turns out that later in [m3](../m3/) we realize that because LLVM will need some extensions, it's more useful in the short term to be able to work on the LLVM level, we also translated m1's `test.c` to LLVM assembly using `clang -Ox --target=wasm32 -nostdlib -S -o test.S test.c`.
+The [`test.wat`](./test.wat) file and the [`test.S`](./test.S) file are equivalent.

 ## Details

 The difference from [m0](../m0) is that we translated the former